gabriel-aplok/gabriel-aplok.github.io/privacy.md

 ## 10. Contact information:
 If you would like to contact us to learn more about this Privacy Policy, or wish to access any information regarding your individual rights and Personal Information, you may send an email to contact@gabriel-aplok.com.

-This policy is effective as of 17 January 2024 18:24.
+This policy is effective as of 10 February 2024 02:35 PM.